 162. I ended up getting help from GAMH.
 I think I went to them direct.
 I think someone had recommended them to me.
 GAMH got me assessed and took me on in 2003.
 That was the first time that I had approached anyone for help.
 It was the first time that I had received any help or support in my life.

 - 163. It wasn't until 2004 that I opened up and told a couple of the GAMH mental health workers what had happened to me.
 I just came right out with it all.
 That was the first time I came out with what had happened to me.
 The mental health workers then went away and spoke to their bosses.
 I was then taken by GAMH to Aikenhead Road police station.
 I believe that is the police station that deals with child abuse. - 164.
 My experience of giving a statement to the police the first time was horrible.
 I was taken into an office with a couple of women.
 It didn't feel right.
 I felt as if I was missing out on things.
 I felt very uncomfortable.
 I didn't like talking about the things I was talking about in front of women.
 I don't believe that I ended up telling them anywhere near as much as I have said in this statement.
 I was stopping and going outside and crying all of the time.
 I remember standing outside smoking cigarettes with my mental health worker standing beside me.
 After giving my statement a constable by the name of Shona Beattie became my liaison officer.
 She works for Maryhill CID.
 Nobody ever spoke to me after that. - 165.
-I also reported what happened with a second with a - 166.
+I also reported what happened with in Stewart Street police station.

+That was on either 1st or 3rd January 2017.
+The constable that I reported it to told me that somebody would come to see me at my home within a couple of days.
+It was Shona Beattie who eventually came out alongside a male colleague. - 166.
 I think the colleague was the guy who dealt with the child stuff.
 They came into my house and sat down with me.
 They took a statement from me.
 Shona Beattie then told me that she had good and bad news to tell me.
-She said that the bad news was that EZD had been a passed away a couple of months before she had come out to see me.
+She said that the bad news was that that I had passed away a couple of months before she had come out to see me.
 She said that the good news was that three other people had come forward regarding him.
 I took from that that I had been the first person to come forward to report him all the way back in 2004.
 All I said to her was "well there you go.
 Do you believe me now?"
 She wouldn't tell me anything further.